Homeland Security chief denies policy separates families at border

 "As I have said many times before, if you are seeking asylum for your family, there is no reason to break the law and illegally cross between ports of entry," she tweeted.

-Through the end of May, almost 2,000 minors were separated from adults who said they were their parents or guardians, the department said last week.
+Through the end of May, almost 2,000 children were separated from adults who said they were their parents or guardians, the department said last week.

 Nielsen described attacks by some elected officials, the media and advocacy groups on the department's border efforts as "irresponsible and unproductive."